stat545ubc-2023/mda-hhauch/Milestone 2/mini-project-2.md

 Based on the definition above my data is tidy.
 For example, the first 8
 variables: ID, diagnosis, radius_mean, texture_mean, perimeter_mean,
 area_mean, smoothness_mean, and compactness_mean, are all a different
-variable either about the patients or the cells they observed.
+variables either about the patients or the cells they observed.
 Each row for all these columns look at the mean of an attribute of the cell, which would have been observed and then calculated.
 Each cell within the rows contains a value of some kind either it be the mean of an attribute